itsjoshuagraves/digitalgarden/content/docs/published-00011.md

 **Useful tip:** Another article on Smashing Magazine gets a little nerdy talking about “[Resolution Independence With SVG](https://www.smashingmagazine.com/2012/01/16/resolution-independence-with-svg/).”

 Usually when designing for the Web, an icon font is most helpful.
 I have nothing but love for [IcoMoon](https://icomoon.io/), which creates an icon font from SVG graphics that you upload, for free.
 Icon fonts currently have some limitations, such as individual elements being confined to one color.
-So, if you need multiple colors, gradients and so on for your icons, then exporting an SVG or a `@2x` PNG might be best. (**Note:** SVG is supported in Internet Explorer 8+ and in recent versions of all other major browsers.)
+So, if you need multiple colors, gradients and so on for your icons, then exporting an SVG or a `@2x` webp might be best. (**Note:** SVG is supported in Internet Explorer 8+ and in recent versions of all other major browsers.)

 ### When To Start Preparing the Guide?